-I’d just designed learning programmed based on aural training and was thinking about how to teach a person who does not have perfect pitch on how to recognize intervals and chords.
-I’d really had to think about this, because for me, it’s as simple as knowing the notes that make up a chord, knowing how a major minor or diminished chord is composed and then knowing what the chord is.
+I’d just designed a learning programmed based on aural training and was thinking how to teach a person who does not have perfect pitch how to reconised intervals and chords.
+I’d really had to think about this, because for me, it’s as simple as knowing the notes that makes up a chord, knowing how a major minor or dimined chord is composed and then knowing what the chord is.
 It’s a logical thing for me.
-So how to teach someone who can’t tell what the notes are is something that’ll be interesting to try during my teaching.
+So how to teach some one who can’t tell what the notes are is something that’ll be interesting to try during my teaching.

 I know that each chord has it’s own colour or sound to it.
 Major short are sharp and happy and bright, quite bouncy.
-Minor chords sound heavy, sad, and diminished chords sound incomplete and incomplete.
+Minor chords sound heavy, sad, and diminied chords sound incomplete and uncomplete.
 Intervals are similar in some ways.
-A perfect fifth or octave sounds quite hollow and naked like there should be more. a major third sounds really close and pleasing to the ear, and major sixth sounds pleasing but more spread out.
-Also, intervals can be worked out from the chromatic scale, but unless you know the notes, that could be hard to work out.
+A perfect fifth or octave sounds quite hollow and naked, like there should be more. a major third sounds really close and pleasing to the ear, and a major sixth sounds pleasing but more spread out.
+Also intervals can be worked out from the chromatic scale, but unless you know the notes, that could be hard to work out.

-On another note, I’d discovered that a modern piano isn’t really my thing.
-I can get by if I need too, and I can play hymns etc in that style, and probably work out a modern Christian song if I needed.
-But creating and improving in that context just isn’t me.
+On another note, I’d discovered that modern piano isn’t really my thing.
+I can get by if I need too, and I can play hymns etc in that style, and probably work out a modern christian song if I needed.
+But creating and imprvising in that context just isn’t me.
 It’s too lose for me, I need structure.
 Also, as far as emotions go, I am more in tune with classical music, such as Bach and Beethoven.